 Trend 1: Smart Hub, Not HQ’s

-In the future of work, the enterprise will be inclined in creating smart spaces for collaboration ‘HUB’ and not headquarters and will shift away from the thick walls of hierarchy.
-More than anything, leaders and companies will focus on making their spaces more conducive to the modern digital worker who is Millennials, supports flat organization structure, open culture, giving employees quicker access to information they need.
+In the future of work, the enterprise will be inclined to create smart spaces for collaboration ‘HUB’ and not headquarters and shift away from the thick walls of hierarchy.
+More than anything, leaders, and companies will focus on making their spaces more conducive to the modern digital worker who is Millennials, supports flat organization structure, open culture, giving employees quicker access to information they need.
 And making them feel more connected to the mission and co-workers.

 Trend 2: Freedom of Operation

 Employees always use multiple tools to get work done.
 And it’s frustrating when you realize that you can’t access a link or file, as can be the case with legacy IT systems.
 In the future of work, it’s important to enable this flexibility by adopting a unified approach through the aggregation of enterprise data and apps.
 With API-ECONOMY, employees can have the freedom of operation, and it is also the new CIO/CTO dream to change fast and adopt employees to core services.
 The tools we use in the workplace of the future will have integration built-in from the start.